 How often should you bathe a newborn baby?

-There's no need to bathe them every day and you can wait a few days before bathing baby for the first time.
-For the first few days you could ‘top and tail’ baby instead - learn how to here.
+There's no need to bathe them every day and you can wait a few days before bathing a baby for the first time.
+For the first few days you could ‘top and tail’ baby instead.

 Topping and tailing might be a good idea while they’ve still got their umbilical cord stump.
 It’s best to keep this part clean and dry to avoid infection.
 You could wipe it with fresh cotton wool dipped in cooled boiled water each day and gently pat it dry.
-If it’s still hanging in there after a week ask you midwife what they think.
+If you have any concerns or questions regarding bathing the umbilical cord stump then ask your midwife.

 We’re going to say it again.
 It's very important to never leave your baby unattended in the bath, even for a moment, no matter how shallow it seems.